Chapter 321 — Knowledge and Notice

 Revocation of Certificate of Authority

-The Secretary of State can revoke a foreign partnership's authority for failing to file renewals.
+The Secretary of State must revoke a foreign limited partnership's certificate of authority to transact business in …

 321.0907